ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 :    **Courier**<br />
      *SkipTheDishes*

-     * Delivered food products to numerous customers, ensuring adherence to all sanitation and safety guidelines.
+     * Ensured timely deliveries while adhering to sanitation and safety guidelines.
      * Verified customers' online food orders with meticulous attention to detail, ensuring accuracy in the delivery process.
-     * Earned consistent positive feedback from customers, showcasing excellent customer service and a professional attitude.
+     * Earned consistent positive feedback for excellent customer service and professionalism.
      * Utilized problem-solving skills to navigate efficiently and find optimal routes for on-time deliveries.

 -----